Gevo Inc. (GEVO) Shares Up Despite Recent Market Volatility - News Heater

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at GEVO starting from Bowron Kimberly T, who sale 3,803 shares at the price of $1.56 back on Jun 09.
-After this action, Bowron Kimberly T now owns 187,350 shares of Gevo Inc., valued at $5,933 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at GEVO starting from Gruber Patrick R., who sale 104,488 shares at the price of $1.65 back on Jul 28.
+After this action, Gruber Patrick R. now owns 2,392,271 shares of Gevo Inc., valued at $172,280 using the latest closing price.

-Marsh Andrew, the Director of Gevo Inc., sale 13,950 shares at $1.54 during a trade that took place back on Jun 06, which means that Marsh Andrew is holding 290,419 shares at $21,519 based on the most recent closing price.
+Cesarek Timothy J, the Chief Commercial Officer of Gevo Inc., sale 37,207 shares at $1.64 during a trade that took place back on Jul 28, which means that Cesarek Timothy J is holding 831,325 shares at $61,146 based on the most recent closing price.

 Stock Fundamentals for GEVO